 Since electric scooters began soaring in popularity in some of the country’s biggest cities, there has also been a surge in emergency room visits for injuries such as fractures, dislocations and head trauma from scooter-related accidents, according to the Centers for Disease Control and Prevention (CDC).
 The agency has found that head injuries tipped the list of accident-related incidents involving e-scooters at 45 percent.

 According to medical records from two UCLA hospitals in Los Angeles and Santa Monica, electric scooters have been associated with 249 emergency room visits between Sept.
 1, 2017 and the end of the August 2018.
 The list of reported injuries includes dislocations, fractures, lung contusions, soft tissue injuries and a splenic laceration.
-Most victims were riders who had fallen, collided with an object or were struck by a vehicle.
-Several fatalities involving e-scooters have been reported around the country.

 Have any countries banned e-scooters?

 The United Kingdom has banned these vehicles.
 The law in that country classifies the scooters as motor vehicles requiring drivers’ licenses that are subject to tax and insurance.
-But privately-owned electric scooters are still widely used in cities such as London with riders risking fines and penalty points on their driver’s licenses if caught.
-E-scooters have also been banned in Chinese cities such as Shanghai and Beijing since 2016.
-But, an interesting fact is that most of the e-scooters that are operating in the United States and other countries are manufactured in China.
+However, privately-owned electric scooters are still widely used in cities such as London, where riders risk fines and penalty points on their driver’s licenses if caught.

 Who can be held liable for e-scooter injuries?

-You may be able to seek compensation for damages including medical expenses, lost wages, hospitalization, rehabilitation, pain and suffering and emotional distress.
+You may be able to seek compensation for damages, including medical expenses, lost wages, hospitalization, rehabilitation, pain and suffering, and emotional distress.
 An experienced California personal injury lawyer who handles e-scooter injury cases will be able to help you understand your legal rights and options.